EnigmaEngine/EnigmaEngine.github.io/docs/modding-basics.markdown

 1. Create a folder.
 The name should be lowercase, alphanumeric with dashes.
 You'll be able to specify a full title with symbols and stuff later.
     * If you downloaded Enigma Engine from the link above, place the mod folder within the `mods` directory next to `Enigma Engine.exe`.
-    * If you're building Enigma Engine from source
+    * If you're building Enigma Engine from source, place the mod in the `example_mods` folder.
+It will be automatically copied into the `mods` folder when you build.
         * Pro tip, if you're just making a basic mod, or even a more complex mod, you shouldn't need to modify the source or rebuild the game!
 Just download the game and put your content into the `mods` folder.
-2. Create a `mod.json` file inside your newly created mod folder.
+2. Create a `_polymod_meta.json` file inside your newly created mod folder.
 Paste in the following content, modifying the title, description, and author as necessary.
 ```
 {
 	"title":"Example Mod",